gaultier/blog/sha.md

 ## Standard C

 To isolate the issue, I have created a simple benchmark program.
 It reads the `.torrent` file, and the dowload file, in my case the `.iso` NetBSD image.
 Every chunk gets hashed and this gets compared with the expected value (a SHA1 hash, or digest, is 20 bytes long).
-To simplify, I skip the decoding of the `.torrent` file, and harcode where exactly in the file are the expected hashes.
+To simplify, I skip the decoding of the `.torrent` file, and harcode the piece length, as well as where exactly in the file are the expected hashes.
 The only difficulty is that the last piece might be shorter than the others.

 ```c
 #include <fcntl.h>